filipmilanovic/nba_database/README.md

 entire quarter without any contributions, so the box scores are scraped to figure out where the minutes discrepancies occur. (~45 minutes)

-[scraping.plays_raw.py](data/scraping/plays.py) - this scrapes the raw play-by-play rows from Basketball Reference for all games that appear within both the nba.games table, and the date range defined in [params.py](utils/params.py), then writes the data to `nba_raw.plays_raw` in the DB. (~2 hours)

 [scraping.odds.py]() has been **deprecated** until a more reliable source is found

-[cleaning.teams.py](data/scraping/teams.py) - this gets the team data from stats.nba.com and writes to `nba.teams` in the DB.
-(30 seconds)

-[cleaning.transactions.py](data/scraping/transactions.py) - this gets player transaction data from 2015 onwards from [stats.nba.com](stats.nba.com) and writes to `nba.transactions` in the DB.
-(30 seconds)

 ### Analysis & Modelling